List of X-Men film series characters: Viper

-Viper (played by Svetlana Khodchenkova) is a mutant with reptilian features such as fangs, and the ability to shed her skin and expel toxins from her mouth.
+Viper (portrayed by Svetlana Khodchenkova) is a mutant with reptilian features such as fangs and the ability to shed her skin and expel toxins from her mouth.

-Posing as the Yashida's physician, Viper poisons Logan in his sleep with a nanobot.
+Posing as the Yashida clan's physician, Viper poisons Logan in his sleep with a nanobot.
 Yukio kills Viper by breaking her neck with an elevator's counterweight.

 Introduced in X-Men: Days of Future Past (2014)

 Bolivar Trask

-Bolivar Trask (played by Bill Duke in The Last Stand; Peter Dinklage in Days of Future Past) is the name of two characters.
-The first is the head of the Department of Homeland Security and the other is the inventor behind the Sentinels.
+Bolivar Trask (portrayed by Bill Duke in The Last Stand; Peter Dinklage in Days of Future Past) is the name of two characters.
+The first is the head of the Department of Homeland Security, and the other is the inventor behind the Sentinels.

 Trask first appeared in The Last Stand as the head of the Department of Homeland Security.

-Trask appeared in Days of Future Past as the scientist behind the Sentinel program.
+Trask appeared in Days of Future Past as the scientist behind the Sentinel program and Trask Industries.
 In the original timeline, he is assassinated by Mystique at a press conference, leading to her capture and experimentation.
 This led to the further development of Sentinels and a push for the program, causing the apocalyptic future which serves as the setting for part of the film.
 His original death is prevented by the X-Men, and the next attempted assassination by Magneto is stopped by Mystique, who refuses to kill Trask.

+Sentinels

+Sentinels are mutant-hunting machines designed by Bolivar Trask.
+They are first hinted at during a Danger Room sequence in The Last Stand, before making a full appearance in Days of Future Past.
+By 2023, they had been developed with technology allowing them to mimic superhuman powers and shapeshift to combat mutant abilities.

+Bolivar Trask created Sentinels, and Mark I is revealed in 1973.
+Trask's assassination by Mystique and her subsequent capture leads to the rollout of the Sentinel program and their further development with Mystique's DNA.
+Mark X, with adaptable forms and power mimicry, is introduced in 2013, and by 2023, Sentinels have enslaved or killed many mutants and humans alike, including a majority of the X-Men.
+They are opposed by the Free Mutants, and the timeline is reset, preventing Trask's assassination and Mystique's capture.

+The Sentinels also appeared in X-Men: The Official Game.

-Clarice Ferguson/Blink
+Clarice Ferguson / Blink

-Clarice Ferguson/Blink (played by Fan Bingbing) is a mutant with purple hair, large green eyes, and the ability to open portals.
+Clarice Ferguson / Blink (portrayed by Fan Bingbing) is a mutant with purple hair, large green eyes, and the ability to open portals.
 She is one of the surviving mutants in the future.

 Blink is a member of the Free Mutants, using her teleportation abilities to escape and fight Sentinels.
 She is killed in the final battle when Sentinels use her portals to stab her.
 This is undone with the timeline reset.
 In promotional material, she is shown freeing mutants from Sentinel camps.